nuu-engineering/Elixir-Style-Conventions/README.md

     end
     ```

-1. Los nombres de macros (funciones generadas en tiempo de compilación que devuelven un valor booleano) que puedan ser utilizadas dentro de *guards* deberían nombrarse con el prefijo "is_". / The names of macros (compile-time generated functions that return a boolean value) that can be used within *guards* should be prefixed with "is_".
+1. The names of macros (compile-time generated functions that return a boolean value) that can be used within *guards* should be prefixed with "is_".

     ```elixir {.line-numbers}
-    # Recomendado / Preferred
+    # Preferred
     defmacro is_cool(var) do
       quote do: unquote(var) == "cool"
     end
     ```

-1. Los nombres de las funciones que regresen un valor booleano deberán de terminar en signo de interrogación "?" en lugar de tener un prefijo "is_". / The names of functions that return a boolean value should have a trailing question mark "?" rather than the "is_" prefix.
+1. The names of functions that return a boolean value should have a trailing question mark "?" rather than the "is_" prefix.

     ```elixir {.line-numbers}
-    # Recomendado / Preferred
+    # Preferred
     def cool?(var) do
       ...
     end
     ```

-1. Las funciones privadas que compartan el mismo nombre con alguna función pública deben tener el prefijo "do_". / The private functions with the same name as public functions should have the "do_" prefix.
+1. The private functions with the same name as public functions should have the "do_" prefix.

     ```elixir {.line-numbers}
-    # Recomendado / Preferred
+    # Preferred
     def sum(list), do: do_sum(list, 0)

     defp do_sum([], total), do: total
     defp do_sum([head | tail], total), do: do_sum(tail, head + total)
     ```

-### Comentarios / Comments {#comments}
+### Comments

-1. Escribe código expresivo e intenta transmitir la intención de tu programa a través de flujos de control, estructura y nombrado. / Write expressive code and try to convey your program's intention through control-flow, structure and naming.
+1. Write expressive code and try to convey your program's intention through control-flow, structure and naming.

-1. Los comentarios se escriben en la línea inmediatamente superior al código que anotan. / Place comments above the line they comment on.
+1. Place comments above the line they comment on.

     ```elixir {.line-numbers}
-    String.first(some_string) # No recomendado / Not preferred
+    String.first(some_string) # Not preferred

-    # Recomendado / Preferred
+    # Preferred
     String.first(some_string)
     ```

-1. Utiliza un espacio entre el carácter introductorio del comentario "#" y el resto del texto del comentario. / Use one space between the leading "#" character of the comment and the text of the comment.
+1. Use one space between the leading "#" character of the comment and the text of the comment.

     ```elixir {.line-numbers}
-    #No recomendado /Not preferred
+    #Not preferred
     String.first(some_string)

-    # Recomendado / Preferred
+    # Preferred
     String.first(some_string)
     ```

-1. Los comentarios que sean más largos de una palabra se escribirán capitalizados, y las frases utilizarán signos de puntuación.
-Usa un espacio tras cada punto. / Comments longer than a word are capitalized, and sentences use punctuation.
+1. Comments longer than a word are capitalized, and sentences use punctuation.
 Use one space after periods.

     ```elixir {.line-numbers}
     # Not preferred